samzgrunebaum/samzgrunebaum.github.io/_posts/2018-09-27-group_project_proposal.md

 image: /img/SWCMA Logo.png
 ---

 (A note on the logo, visible in the page avatar: The work depicted in our logo will change week to week to showcase different objects from the WCMA collection and demonstrate its breadth and diversity of styles.
-SearchWCMA Logo image sources: magnifying glass Clip Art comes from the Microsoft Word 2011 Clip Art Browser, the photograph is Joel Sternfeld’s “9/11 Along West Side Highway” (2001), which can be found at this link: <http://egallery.williams.edu/objects/17896/911-along-west-side-highway?ctx=2ceb3b72-27b2-4216-bd79-cc5bb8ad4dc1&idx=11>)
+SWCMA Logo image sources: magnifying glass Clip Art comes from the Microsoft Word 2011 Clip Art Browser, the photograph is Joel Sternfeld’s “9/11 Along West Side Highway” (2001), which can be found at this link: <http://egallery.williams.edu/objects/17896/911-along-west-side-highway?ctx=2ceb3b72-27b2-4216-bd79-cc5bb8ad4dc1&idx=11>)

 ![WCMA](/img/20161021-131955-20160123__p_wcmalandhunt1jpg.jpeg)